Coventry Building Society Arena: Stadium Bowl

-Indoor Arena - Coventry
+Indoor Arena – Coventry

-The Indoor Arena - Coventry, formerly the Jaguar Exhibition Hall and Ericsson Exhibition Hall, is 6,000 square metres and column-free.
+The Indoor Arena – Coventry, formerly the Jaguar Exhibition Hall and Ericsson Exhibition Hall, is 6,000 square metres and column-free.
 The first ever gig at The Coventry Building Society Arena was held in the Exhibition hall when Bryan Adams played to a sell-out 8,000 crowd.
 The current maximum capacity is 12,000.
 Florence and the Machine, Scouting for Girls, The Enemy as well as the Specials (twice) have all performed in the hall.

-It is also the host to the Champion of Champions snooker competition annually and is home to Netball Superleague side Wasps Netball since February 2017.
+It is also the host to the Champion of Champions snooker competition annually and was home to Netball Superleague side Wasps Netball between February 2017 and their final season in 2022.
 The hall has also hosted major events such as the Davis Cup in 2013.

 Besides Entertainment and Sport the indoor arena is also used as the counting hall for Council and Parliamentary Elections within Coventry and occasionally Nuneaton/Bedworth.

 Hotels

 The site includes a 121 bedroom DoubleTree by Hilton hotel including 50 rooms with pitch-side views of the stadium bowl.
 All of the rooms are en-suite as well as coming with access to satellite TV and wi-fi.
 The Singers Bar & Bistro is available for hotel guests to use, which is divided into a restaurant, bar area and coffee lounge.

-A second Hampton by Hilton branded 150-room hotel is due to open at the site from late 2022.
+A second Hampton by Hilton branded 150-room hotel was due to open at the site from late 2022.